ankit12burnwal/Blog-website/README.md

 it takes to an individual page, of each of the blog posts with full content.

-Alternatively, we can go to weblink/posts/post1, where post1 is the title of a particular page, and we get taken to that page where that posts exists.
+Alternatively, we can go to weblink/posts/post1, where post1 is the title of a particular page, and we get taken to that page where that post exists.